Simponic/JobFindr/docs/Testing.md

 through it and make sure it still functioned correctly.

 ### System Tests
+Since system testing isn't (easily) automatable, please follow these steps when trying out system testing: (devs are notoriously good at QA right?...)

+1. Look for edge cases
+2. Always make sure user input is handled correctly
+3. Test and re-test the same feature
+4. Click on random buttons to see if stuff breaks.
+Bonus points if you crash your local server!!!

 We have all regularly ran our program and tested the system as a whole sometimes focusing on specific parts but usually just going through and making sure everything works as expected.